wpswings/track-orders-for-woocommerce/README.txt

 **3) Track Order With Google Maps**
 The Track Order with Google Maps feature allows customers to track their orders in real-time using Google Maps API integration.
 You have to provide the Google Maps API key, the order production house address, and the lessons of the order transit locations.
 Once enabled, customers can view the progress of their order on a Google Maps map.

-**4) Third-party Shipment Tracking (FedEx)**
-Through the integration with FedEx's shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages in real time using the provided tracking code.
+**4) Third-party Live Shipment Tracking (FedEx)** Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages in real time using the provided tracking code.

 **5) Replace Order Status Text With Icons**
 You can replace the order status text with relevant icons in the order details table, allowing customers to quickly grasp the status of their orders at a glance.